dewan-ahmed/uber/README.md

 ### CD

-The CD pipeline deploys the kubernetes manifests of the `taxi` app to the `dev` environment.
+The CD pipeline deploys the kubernetes manifests of the `uber` app to the `dev` environment.

 ### This is a demo.